DalitsoZz/DalitsoZz.github.io/README.md

 # Dalitso Zulu Portfolio

 This is a personal portfolio website hosted on GitHub Pages using GitHub.io.
-It showcases projects, skills, and contact information.
+It showcases some of proffessional projects, skills, and contact information.

 ## Features
 - Responsive design with Tailwind CSS (via CDN)